Starburst Galaxy

 Starburst Galaxy’s streaming ingestion service lets you continuously ingest data from a Kafka topic into a managed Iceberg table, also known as a live table.
 Live tables are stored in your AWS S3 bucket.

-The Iceberg tables can be queried by Galaxy clusters or any engine that can read Iceberg tables.
+Live tables can be queried as part of a Starburst Galaxy cluster or by any query engine that can read Iceberg tables.

 Before you begin #